11 NCERT CBSE Political Science 2 Freedom

 D Subhas Chandra Bose

-Hint: Recall the specific political thinker associated with the 'harm principle' mentioned in the text.
+Hint: Recall the specific philosopher associated with the 'harm principle'.

 Answer